Easy Creamy Broccoli Salad with Bacon

 When I first started cooking for myself, whenever it came to chopping up broccoli, I’d slam my knife down just below the crown and throw away the stem.
 Thankfully someone, somewhere down the line set me straight.
 Broccoli stems are excellent — especially in this salad.

-By the way, we save and roast broccoli stems all the time.
+We actually save and roast broccoli stems all the time.
 Take a look at our favorite oven roasted vegetables recipe that includes broccoli stems!

 The end of the stem — let’s say about half-an-inch from the bottom is probably going to be too hardy and woody.
 Cut that off and discard, you won’t be needing that for the salad.
 The rest of the stem is usable.
 Depending on how hardy the stem is, it might be a good idea to run a vegetable peeler up and down the stem to remove the outer (sometimes tough) layer.
 Then, chop into small pieces.